 medicine.
 A recent break from the city allowed me to rediscover

 the Southern landscape and the things and people found in it.
 In

 time, I hope to offer more visual comments and add a few "things"

 If you make it as far as I have, you probably have a handful of folks who ‘coached’ when it was needed and let you ‘call your own plays’ otherwise.
 My list includes: Grace Guilford, Jerry Johnson, Billie Nipper, Jere Chumley, David Ledoux, Ken Catbagan and Joe Bova.

-This site is dedicated to the memory of: W. B. and Helen Rucker, Charlie Dixon, George C. Carroll, Creighton L. Smith, Harry Ledford, Buddy Bowman, and David G. Ledoux.
+This site is dedicated to the memory of: W. B. and Helen Rucker, Charlie Dixon, George C. Carroll, Creighton L. Smith, Harry Ledford, Buddy Bowman, David G. Ledoux, and Ken Jacinto Catbagan.

 Thanks for passin' through...!